vickmuir/vpc-on-classic-block-storage/block_storage_is_manage.md

 {: #detach-gen1}

 You can detach a block storage volume that is currently attached to a virtual server instance.
 Detaching frees the volume for use by another instance.

+Hot-detach is not supported for Gen 1 instances, which causes a reboot of the instance when the volume is detached.
+Shut down the instance before detaching the volume.
+{: important}

 To detach a volume: